 \subsection{Purpose and Contribution of this Study}

-The purpose of this study is to analyze the actual activity and influence of socialbots in contemporary Japanese social media.
-We examine the number and ratio of socialbots in all tweets and compare them with the results of similar analyses in other countries.
-We also compare the number and ratio of socialbots in all tweets with the results of similar analyses in other countries, and clarify what kind of socialbots influence the diffusion of information.
+The purpose of this study is to analyze the actual activities and influence of socialbots in the diffusion of information on social media in Japan today.
+In other words, we will take up several specific cases of socialbots used for the purpose of disinformation diffusion using existing tools, and compare the number and ratio of socialbots with the results of similar analyses in other countries.
+We compare the number and ratio of socialbots with similar analysis results in other countries, and clarify what kind of socialbots influence information diffusion.

 The contribution of this study is to demonstrate the following points about modern Japanese social media by conducting the analysis in accordance with the above objectives. \begin{itemize} \item Socialbots are more active than typical cases in English-speaking countries. \item Regardless of the content of the tweets, humans are spreading socialbots' posts. \item Socialbot accounts are not significantly different from human accounts. \end{itemize}